Poaching: Africa

-TRAFFIC brings to light many of the poaching areas and trafficking routes and helps to clamp down on the smuggling routes the poachers use to get the ivory to areas of high demand, predominantly Asia.
+The Traffic conservation programme brings to light many of the poaching areas and trafficking routes and helps to clamp down on the smuggling routes the poachers use to get the ivory to areas of high demand, predominantly Asia.

 As many as 35,000 African elephants are slaughtered yearly to feed the demand for their ivory tusks.
 This ivory then goes on to be used in jewelry, musical instruments, and other trinkets.

 Members of the Rhino Rescue Project have implemented a technique to combat rhino poaching in South Africa by injecting a mixture of indelible dye and a parasiticide into the animals' horns, which enables tracking of the horns and deters consumption of the horn by purchasers.
 Since rhino horn is made of keratin, advocates say the procedure is painless for the animal.

 Another strategy being used to counter rhino poachers in Africa is called RhODIS, which is a database that compiles rhino DNA from confiscated horns and other goods that were being illegally traded, as well as DNA recovered from poaching sites.
 RhODIS cross-references the DNA as it searches for matches; if a match is found, it is used to track down the poachers.

 Africa's Wildlife Trust seeks to protect African elephant populations from poaching activities in Tanzania.
 Hunting for ivory was banned in 1989, but poaching of elephants continues in many parts of Africa stricken by economic decline.
 The International Anti-Poaching Foundation has a structured military-like approach to conservation, employing tactics and technology generally reserved for the battlefield.
 Founder Damien Mander is an advocate of the use of military equipment and tactics, including Unmanned Aerial Vehicles, for military-style anti-poaching operations.
 Such military-style approaches have been criticised for failing to resolve the underlying reasons for poaching, but to neither tackle "the role of global trading networks" nor the continued demand for animal products.
 Instead, they "result in coercive, unjust and counterproductive approaches to wildlife conservation".